-Obviously, the first step in an emergency is to react to the emergency itself, i.e., go to the hospital, call the police, contact the Resident Director or other on-site contact, etc.
+Obviously, the first step in an emergency is to react to the emergency itself, i.e., contact a doctor, call the police, inform your host family if you are at home, then contact the Resident Director or other on-site contact, etc.

 Any student abroad, whether a Dickinson student or a guest student in a Dickinson program, may call the 24-hour Dickinson College Public Safety number collect in a serious emergency and ask for assistance.
 The student should identify himself/herself and the program, and give a brief description of the emergency and a call-back number.
-The operator will locate the CGSE staff member, who will then return the call.
+The operator will locate the proper CGSE staff member, who will then return the call.